 Thrush usually affects infants, elders, and immunocompromised persons such as cancer patients.
 Oral thrush is treated by applying antifungal medications.
 These may include

 - Mouth rinses makes you swallow

 In some cases, people also have thrush infections after taking antibiotics.
-Good oral hygiene is a key to treat thrush.
+Good oral hygiene is a key to treating thrush.
 You should always clean your mouth after a meal.
-Moreover, you should consult to your dentist as soon as you can to treat your thrush.
+Moreover, you should consult your dentist as soon as you can to treat your thrush.

 Treatment For Oral Lichens Planus

 Corticosteroids are generally used to treat oral lichens planus to reduce inflammation.
 These treatments can be topical, oral, and Injectable.
 Many of these treatments can be used to reduced the symptoms of pain and burning.

 Topical numbing agents are prescribed by dentists to reduce your pain if you are feeling it.

 For leukoplakia treatments, the diagnostic test is most important to ensure that either it is precancerous or not.
 First, your dentist takes a biopsy test, and then it is removed necessarily.

 Dentists remove leukoplakia by the scalpel or they may use a laser or cryoprobe, which has the ability to freeze and destroy the cells.
 Leukoplakia begins again if smoking and tobacco consumption starts.
 A person with a weak immune system facing leukoplakia then your dentist recommends using antiviral medications.

 In this article, we discussed about white bumps on gums.
 Also, we discussed symptoms and their treatments.
 If you are suffering from bumps that are quite painful then this is article is very helpful for you to know how to treat bumps on gums.
 Brushing and flossing daily, not smoking can help you to avoid your bumps on gums.
 There is enough information about white bumps on gums and how to treat them.
 Afterwards, if you need any help regarding it you can comment about your problem or need.